 - (a) Distribution use of system - i.
-A daily service charge; - ii.
-A daily demand-based charge for peak period usage, calculated according to the method given in section 21.3.
-The peak time periods applying to the TAS97 tariff are identified in Table 24. - iii.
-A daily demand-based charge for off-peak usage, calculated according to the method given in section 21.4.
-The off-peak time periods applying to the TAS97 tariff are identified in Table 24. - (b) Transmission use of system - i.
-A daily demand-based charge for peak period usage, calculated according to the method given in section 21.3.
-The peak time periods applying to the TAS97 tariff are identified in Table 24. - ii.
-A daily demand-based charge for off-peak period usage, calculated according to the method given in section 21.4.
-The peak time periods applying to the TAS97 tariff are identified in Table 24.
+A service charge; - ii.
+A demand-based charge calculated according to the method given in sections 8.2.2, 8.2.3 and 8.2.4.
+The rate of the demand-based charge varies according to the time of day at which the demand occurs, with time periods being identified in Table 20. - (b) Transmission use of system - i.
+A demand-based charge calculated according to the method given in sections 8.2.2, 8.2.3 and 8.2.4.
+The rate of the demand-based charge varies according to the time of day at which the demand occurs, with time periods being identified in Table 20.